 Here’s an overview of the best Northern California casinos.
 This includes information about which big cities have them nearby, the largest properties in the region, the casino games they offer, the tribes that operate them and more.

 Sweepstakes casinos in California with real cash prizes

 Legality of California casinos

 Federally recognized Native American tribes own and operate all casinos in California.
-There are 75 CA tribes with Class III gambling compacts, and most of them (63) operate casinos throughout the state.
+There are 75 California tribes with Class III gambling compacts, and most of them (63) operate casinos throughout the state.

 The Indian Gaming Regulatory Act of 1988 first paved the way for tribes to operate gambling facilities on their lands.
 In California, it took another decade for the initial compacts to receive approval, with the first tribal casino opening in 2001.
 Today, tribal gambling in California is huge.
 Casinos annually generate $8.5 billion in gross gambling revenue.